aashish-joshi/phnum-js/README.md

 The `default` number is the phone number that is displayed if there is no phone number from the website visitor's location.

 A sample json file is included in the repository.
 Rename the file and edit it to include your phone numbers.

+### Bugs and feedback

+If you found an issue or wish to request for a feature, please [open an issue](https://github.com/aashish-joshi/phnum-js/issues).

+### Contribute

+All contributions are welcome.

+Please read the [contribution guidelines](CONTRIBUTE.md) for more information.

 ## Acknowledgements